Murder of Pop Smoke: Investigation

+Trial

 On July 9, 2020, three adult men and two minors were arrested for the murder of the rapper.
 One of the adult suspects has been charged with murder with a special circumstance that alleged the killing was committed "during the commission of a robbery and a burglary", and another charged with attempted murder.
 The two juveniles were charged with murder and robbery in juvenile court.

+On April 6, 2023 one of the three juvenile defendants who was a 17 year old minor at the time of the shooting had been sentenced to 4 years and 2 months in juvenile detention after pleading guilty to voluntary manslaughter and home invasion burglary.
+On May 12, 2023, an 18 year old defendant, who was 15 years old at the time of the shooting, admitted to firing the shot which killed Jackson.
+As of 2025, this defendant remained in juvenile custody, as was expected to remain in juvenile custody until he turned 25 years old.
+Though the confessed shooter was not immediately reported as being sentenced, it was later confirmed that each of the juvenile defendants, including the shooter, had in fact undertaken guilty pleas.

-On 4 February 2025, Corey Walker, the only adult who was being tried for Jackson's murder, pled guilty to voluntary manslaughter and two counts of home invasion.
-On 21 February 2025, Corey Walker received a 29-year prison sentence.
+On February 4, 2025, Corey Walker, the only adult who was being tried for Jackson's murder, pled guilty to voluntary manslaughter and two counts of home invasion.
+On February 21, 2025, Corey Walker received a 29-year prison sentence.
 During his sentencing, Walker apologized to Jackson's family, stating, among other things, that "there's no apology that amounts to the taking of someone's life," and "today I take responsibility for my dreadful partake in these crimes, and as I begin my road to rehabilitation, I assure you that I will steer clear from negative behavior."
-The same day, Entertainment Weekly revealed that all of the other three individuals who were being tried for Jackson's murder, all of whom were minors aged 15, 16, and 17 years-old, had pled guilty for crimes related to the murder as well, entering separate plea agreements through juvenile court.
+The same day, Entertainment Weekly revealed that all of the other three individuals who had been tried for Jackson's murder, all of whom were minors aged 15, 16, and 17 years old at the time of the shooting, had pled guilty for crimes related to the murder as well, entering separate plea agreements through juvenile court.